FIELD EXPERIENCE ⋅ STUDENT TEACHER

 Atlanta Public School System works diligently to ensure that the student teaching program is a rewarding experience for all parties involved.
 It is important to build upon the relationships with our college/university partners and identify ways to continuously improve the K-12 field experience program.

-In an effort to manage the school sites and number of requests that are made within our school district, Atlanta Public Schools requires that all requests come directly from the college/university field experience supervisor to the APS Human Resources Talent Management Recruiter who serves as the district liaison for field experience/student teacher placements.
-Requests must be submitted to Rita Simmons at email@example.com.
+In an effort to manage the school sites and the number of requests that are made within our school district, Atlanta Public Schools requires that all requests come directly from the college/university field experience supervisor to the APS Human Resources Talent Management Recruiter-who serves as the district liaison for field experience/student teacher placements.
+Requests must be submitted to Dr. Marclette Ellison at StudentTeach@atlanta.k12.ga.us.
+Prior to accepting and approving any request, our office must have a signed MOU or Memorandum of Understanding on file from the college or university.
+Additionally, all external field placement candidates must be properly on-boarded (fingerprinted/clear background check) through the Office of Safety and Security-Atlanta Public Schools Police Department*.

 Fall placement requests are due by April 1st.
 Spring placement requests are due by November 1st.
-This process applies to all request types including but not limited to: field observations, practicums, counseling internships, speech pathologist placements, and student teaching.
+This process applies to all request types including but not limited to: field observations, practicums, counseling internships, speech pathologist placements, and student teaching for APS employees and external candidates.
 Requests should not be submitted directly to APS principals or their staff.
-Principals who receive direct requests from students or universities should refer interested parties to Rita McGlothin Simmons at the aforementioned email or via office line at 404-802-2387.
+Principals who receive direct requests from students or universities should refer interested parties to Dr. Marclette Ellison at the aforementioned email or via office line at 404-802-2330.

 TYPES OF FIELD EXPERIENCE